exercism/jq/concepts/recursion/about.md

 As [described in Wikipedia][wiki-tail-call]:

-> a tail call is a subroutine call performed as the final action of a procedure.
-If the target of a tail is the same subroutine, the subroutine is said to be tail recursive
+> A tail call is a subroutine call performed as the final action of a procedure.
+> If the target of a tail is the same subroutine, the subroutine is said to be tail recursive

 Consider the implementation of `fibonacci` implemented above.
 The recursive case calls itself twice.